Sliman4/slimebook/book/lvl2/nearweek.md

 If you want to contribute to NEARWEEK and earn rewards, you can check the [NEARWEEK documentation](https://docs.nearweek.com/start/newsletter/newsletter#nearweek-types-of-contribution).
-But in short, the easiest way is reply to a Twitter post with `!submit @nearweekbot`.
+But in short, the easiest way to let NEARWEEK know about something is to reply to a Twitter post with `!submit @nearweekbot`.